How to Plant Spring-Flowering Bulbs

 Time Required: Under 2 hours

-Spring-blooming bulbs seem like such a miracle.
-Pop the little bulbs into the soil in fall and like magic, richly colored flowers emerge in early spring, often before the snow has even melted from the ground.
+Pop the little miracles into the soil in fall and like magic, richly colored flowers will emerge in early spring, often before the snow has even melted from the ground.
 In addition to tulips, daffodils and crocus, look for more spring bloomers like hyacinth, grape hyacinth (muscari), lilies and peonies.

-You'll have better success if you follow a few time-honored tips and take the time to pick the best bulbs and prepare the soil when planting flowers for spring.
+Follow a few time-honored tips and take the time to pick the best bulbs and prepare the soil when planting bulbs for spring.

 Also, don't make the common mistake of planting spring-blooming bulbs closer than 4 feet from a house.
 The home's warmth will cause them to grow prematurely, harming their ability to bloom well and stay healthy year after year.